 In this massive article on swing trading, we’ve covered a lot of topics that we know are going to be useful for an aspiring swing trader.

 The most important thing is to take it slowly, and not rush into anything.
-Observe what you create, and then use your observations to improve your process and swing trading strategies.
+Observe what you create, and then use your observations to improve your process and swing strategies.

 This is the by far most profitable approach and will save you a lot of money and angst in the long run!